Cataraqui Bay Wastewater Treatment Plant Upgrades Project

 The upgrade will increase plant capacity to meet population growth projections, improve effluent quality and improve the condition of end of service life assets.
 Wastewater treatment capacity will increase from 38,800 m3 per day to 55,000 m3 per day.

 The resulting treatment processes will be similar to those at Ravensview WWTP, which is a world-class facility, and one of North America’s most environmentally progressive and responsible wastewater treatment plants.
 Secondary treatment will be upgraded to use a biological aerated filter, which removes biodegradable contaminants, bacteria, and viruses.
 These improvements will help ensure the continued safe return of natural resource quality water to Lake Ontario.
 We will also upgrade technology for solids dewatering - the removal of water from the solids to produce crop fertilizer.

 By sequencing plant upgrades, we will ensure that sewer services are not disrupted.
 Some construction noise and traffic is expected in the area.
 We will communicate directly with nearby residents, as well as with the Invista Plant.

 Schedule and Project Downloads

-The project is 80 per cent complete, as of June 24, 2020.
-Learn more about our progress.
+The project is more than 90 per cent complete, as of March 3, 2022.
+Learn more about the upgrades.

-We are focused on the completion of this project, and are considering several options for the most effective and efficient way forward - one that will serve the best interests of our customers and other stakeholders, and the safety of our employees.
+Commissioning is underway.
+We are completing the project in the most effective and efficient way forward - one that will serve the best interests of our customers and other stakeholders, and the safety of our employees.